 - The prep.
-Hair needs to be at least ¼” long for the wax to grab onto.
-If the hair is really long then the tech will have to trim it down a bit with scissors or clippers.
-Waxing hair that is too long will make it more painful and also has more of a tendency for breaking hair above or below the skin’s surface instead of coming out of the root.
 The area will be cleansed and powder or oil will be applied to your skin.
-Most technicians use hard wax (also known as stripless wax) because it works great on coarse hair, so oil which helps protect the skin will be applied.
-Otherwise, for soft wax powder will be put on the skin to absorb any oils and help the wax not stick as much to the skin.
+Some technicians use hard wax (also known as stripless wax) because it works great on coarse hair, so oil which helps protect the skin will be applied.
+Otherwise, for soft wax, powder will be put on the skin to absorb any oils and help the wax not stick as much to the skin.

 - The cleanup.
 Because soft wax shouldn't be applied over skin more than once, any stray hairs missed by the wax will be cleaned up with tweezers.
 A special product to help remove wax residue will be applied, and then something to help calm the skin.
 You're all done, and they will leave the room to let you change and check out.

 - The post care.
 Waxing can do more than just leave you hairless.
 Redness, ingrown hairs, and bumps are very common in the bikini area.
 Some redness is normal, but excessive bleeding and bruising is not.